ritaNDU/dailybeirut-final-web-ritamerhej/README.md

 This is where all custom hooks are stored.

-### The screens/ folder:
+### The features/ folder:

-This is where all screens are stored.
+This is where all pages are implemented.

 ### The store/ folder:

-This is where the redux storeis implemented.
+This is where the redux store is implemented.

-### The styles/ folder:

-This is where the theme is stored.

 ### The data/ folder: